etranchi/isaac/README.md

-Little script to get every isaac's img
+Little script to get every isaac's img using Selenium and ImageIO

+-> python3 main.py